CBIIT/bento-docs/configuration/program-detail-page.md

 ### Configuring the Left Hand Panel
 The left panel can display a maximum of **6** attributes as label:value pairs.
 If you add more than 6 attributes, **Bento will display only the first 6 attributes without a warning or error message**.
 1. Open `$(src)/bento-frontend/src/bento/programDetailData.js`.
-2. Under `leftPanelattributes`:
+2. Under `leftPanel`:
-   * Add an object ({field: ; label: })to the `data` list.
+   * Add an object ({dataField: ; label: })to the `attribute` list.
-   * Set the field `field` to the GraphQL API query that returns the data field of your choice.
+    * Set the field `dataField` to the GraphQL API query that returns the data field of your choice.
 This will be displayed as the value of in a label:value pair.
     * Set the field `label` to a display label of your choice.
 3. Add your GraphQL API queries to `PROGRAM_DETAIL_QUERY`.
 4. You can add an embedded link to your label or your value, or both.
 Links can be internal or external.
    * To add a link to your *value* specify an internal or external link by adding a `link` attribute to your object.